Our Team

 Research and Engagement Assistant

 Kelsey Sablan Martin is a diasporic mixed race CHamoru woman from familian Deda and Kadada’ with familial ties to Maite village in Guåhan.
-As the Research and Engagement Assistant, she works closely with the research and engagement teams, and works at educating and engaging with visitors to the Centre.
+As the Research and Engagement Assistant, she works closely with the research and engagement teams, as well as educating and engaging with visitors to the Centre.

 Prior to joining the team at IRSHDC, Kelsey worked in community-based learning and research with a focus on cultivating relational and joyful knowledge production, sharing and dissemination.
 Kelsey holds a BA in Sociology and is working towards a Master’s in Educational Studies.